kadena-io/pact/docs/pact-properties.rst

 In examples like ``(row-enforced 'accounts 'ks key)`` or ``(row-written 'accounts key)`` above, we’ve so far only referred to function arguments by the use of the variable named ``key``.
-But what if we wanted to talk about all possible rows that will be written, if function doesn’t simply update a single row keyed by an input to the function?
+But what if we wanted to talk about all possible rows that will be written, if a function doesn’t simply update a single row?

 In such a situation we could use universal quantification to talk about *any* such row: